 Some of these deductions, however, have limits.
-For example, your charitable contributions can’t exceed 60 percent of your adjusted gross income.
-And your medical expenses are deductible only to the extent that they exceed 7.5 percent of your adjusted gross income.
+For example, your charitable contributions can’t exceed 60% of your adjusted gross income.
+And your medical expenses are deductible only to the extent that they exceed 7.5% of your adjusted gross income.

-It’s important to know what to itemize and the worst and best ways to itemize deductions because being prepared before you tackle your taxes is the perfect way to ensure a smooth, accurate process.
+It’s important to know what to itemize and the worst and best ways to itemize deductions.
+Being prepared before you tackle your taxes is the perfect way to ensure a smooth, accurate process.

 1. Best: Itemize When Itemized Deductions Exceed the Standard Deduction

 If you’re wondering, “Should I itemize?” the answer is yes but only if the total of your itemized deductions exceeds the value of your standard tax deduction.
-Standard deductions for all filers increased for 2018, so many taxpayers who previously itemized will find that it’s now better to take the standard deduction.
-The standard deductions for each filing status for 2018 are:
+The standard deductions for each filing status are:

 If you’re married and filing separately, you and your spouse must file the same way.
 One spouse cannot claim the standard deduction if the other itemizes.